DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 [*http://www.abc.net.au/news/2015-04-10/elferink-dismisses-wi-fi-idea-for-alice-springs-town-camps/6384214*](http://www.abc.net.au/news/2015-04-10/elferink-dismisses-wi-fi-idea-for-alice-springs-town-camps/6384214).

-Elliot, C. ‘Social Death and Disenfranchised Grief: An Alyawarr Case Study’ in K. Glaskin (ed) *Mortality, Mourning and Mortuary Practices in Indigenous Australia*, London: Ashgate Publishing, 2008, pp. 103-20.
+Elliot, C. ‘Social Death and Disenfranchised Grief: An Alyawarr Case Study’ in K. Glaskin (ed.) *Mortality, Mourning and Mortuary Practices in Indigenous Australia*, London: Ashgate Publishing, 2008, pp. 103-120.

 Enghel, F. and K. Wilkins.
 ‘Communication, Media and Development:
 Problems and Perspectives’, *Nordicom Review* 33 (Special Issue) (2012).

-Ewing, S. and J. Thomas. *The Internet in Australia*.
-Brisbane: ARC Centre of Excellence for Creative Industries and Innovation, Queensland University of Technology, 2010.
+Ewing, S. and J. Thomas. *The Internet in Australia*, Brisbane: ARC Centre of Excellence for Creative Industries and Innovation, Queensland University of Technology, 2010.

+Fairlie, R.W., D.O.
+Beltran and K.K.
+Das.
+‘Home Computers and Educational Outcomes:Evidence from the NLSY97 and CPS*’, *Economic Inquiry* 48.3 (2010).

 Featherstone, D. ‘The Aboriginal Invention of Broadband: How Yarnangu Are Using ICTs in the Ngaanyatjarra Lands of Western Australia’ in L.
-Ormond-Parker, A. Corn, C. Fforde, K. Obata and S. O’Sullivan (eds) *Information Technologies and Indigenous Communities*, Canberra: AIATSIS Research Publications, 2013, pp. 27-52.
+Ormond-Parker, A. Corn, C. Fforde, K. Obata and S. O’sullivan (eds.)
+*Information Technologies and Indigenous Communities*, Canberra: AIATSIS Research Publications, 2013, pp. 27-52.